hmcts/sscs-case-loader/README.md

  different code paths to execute Hystrix Commands without worrying about duplicating work

 ## Data migration
-* Export mapped data sheet as csv and save it in a file named "example_mapped_language_data.csv" and folder path:
+* Export mapped data sheet as csv and save it as "<YYYYMMDD>_mapped_language_data.csv" at the root of the project.
-  "src/main/resources/data-migration"
-* Ensure the relevant columns are named as follows: "interpreter", "reference", "mapped_language_value".
+* The following columns are required: "reference", "state"," "interpreter", "mapped_language_value", "existing_language_value".
+* Update the name of the migration file in the "MigrationDataEncoderApp" class.
-* Run the "MigrationDataEncoderApp" to generate the encoded migration data string, which will be saved in a file named "example_encoded_migration_data.txt" and folder path "src/main/resources/data-migration".
+* Run the "MigrationDataEncoderApp" to generate the encoded migration data string, which will be saved in a file named "encoded_migration_data.txt" at the root of the project.
-* Copy the encoded string into the "encoded_migration_data_string" secret in the relevant keyvault
+* Copy the encoded string into the "encoded_migration_data_string" secret in the relevant keyvault sscs-<env>
+* This completes the setup required for the data migration cron job.
+* When the job runs it will read the encoded string from the vault, decode it, extract the migration data and update the language values for all cases included the migration sheet.

 ## Troubleshooting